Health and Safety Representative – 1 Day Refresher Training

-This 1 Day Health and Safety Representative Refresher Training course is designed to renew the knowledge and skills that the H&S Representative attained during their initial five day HSR training course.
+This Health and Safety Representative Training (Refresher) course is designed to renew the knowledge and skills that the H&S Representative attained during their initial five-day HSR training course.
 This will assist them in with ensuring the business improves health and safety at the workplace.

 DRA Safety Specialists is a WorkSafe Queensland approved provider of this course, which is compliant under the Work Health and Safety Regulation 2011 (Qld).

-This 1 day Health and Safety Representative Refresher Training course provides participants with an update of the knowledge and skills necessary to fulfil their role as a Health and Safety Representative (HSR) in Queensland.
-DRA Safety Specialists is a WorkSafe Queensland approved provider of this course, which is compliant under the Work Health and Safety Regulation 2011 (Qld).
+This 1-day Health and Safety Representative Training (Refresher) course has a Safety Consultant that updates the participants knowledge and skills as necessary to fulfil their role as a Health and Safety Representative (HSR) in Queensland.
+DRA Safety and the Safety Consultant trainers are WorkSafe Queensland approved provider of this course under the Work Health and Safety Regulation 2011 (Qld).
 Workers must have completed the 5-day training course or have completed a 1-Day refresher in the past 3 years before completing this training.

 At the successful completion of the training the participant will receive a health and safety representative certificate as proof of attaining this certification.

-The key areas covered by this Health and Safety Representative Refresher Training course include the information from the 5 day course.
-Some of the key topics are:
+The key areas covered by the Safety Consultant during this Health and Safety Representative Training (Refresher) course include a condensed version of the 5-day course.

 – Duties of various parties including the health and safety representative role.

 – Requirements and mechanisms for consultation in the workplace on work health and safety issues.

 – The role, entitlements and protections available for HSRs and Health and Safety Committees (HSCs).